GulshanKumar098/Kubernetes-fundamental-gulshan/kubernetes-fundamentals-master/README.md

 - You will master many kubectl commands over the process
 - You will have step by step instructions documented using github repository

-## Are there any course requirements or prerequisites?
-- You must have an AWS account to follow with me for hands-on activities.
-- You dont need to have any basic kubernetes knowledge to start this course.

-## Who are your target students?
-- Any beginner who is interested in learning kubernetes on cloud using AWS EKS.
-- AWS Architects or Sysadmins or Developers who are planning to master Elastic Kubernetes Service (EKS) for running applications on Kubernetes

 ## Each of my courses come with
 - Amazing Hands-on Step By Step Learning Experiences